 Now recall from Chapter x that in Davos I got nauseous making eye contact with Thomas Friedman.
 The real reason was perhaps not just that I saw someone I consider vile and harmful.
-I just get disturbed when I see wrong and do nothing about it; it is biological.
+I just get disturbed when I see fraud and do nothing about it; it is biological.
 And, another element of ethics (Roman ethics, of course): if you see something wrong and do nothing, you are just part of the violation.
-For Publilius Syrus, the freed Levantine slave aphorist, he who does not stop a crime is an accomplice.
-(Factum tacendo, crimen facias acrius).

 If you see fraud and don't say fraud, you are a fraud.
 I was annoyed to see him at Davos, immune to failure; there is something unfair, wrong, downright unethical about it.
 Thomas Friedman was responsible for the Iraq invasion of 2003, and not only he paid no penalties for it but he is still continuing to have the Op-Ed page of the New York Times confusing innocent people.
 He got -and kept -the upside, others get the downside.
 A journalist with arguments can harm more people than any serial criminal.
 I am singling him here because, at the core, the problem is his promotion of misunderstanding of complex systems.
 He promoted "earth is flat" style globalization without realizing that globalization brings fragilities, causes more extreme events as a side effect, and requires a great deal of redundancies to operate properly.
 And the very same error holds with the Iraq invasion: in such a complex system, the predictability of the consequences is very low, so invading was irresponsible epistemologically.

 Natural systems work by penalties: no perpetual free option given to anyone.
 So does society in many things with visible effects.
 If someone drives a school bus blindfolded, and has an accident, he either exits the gene pool the old fashioned way, or, if for some reason he is not harmed by the accident, he will incur enough penalties to be prevented to drive other people ever again.
 The problem is that the journalist Thomas Friedman is, at the time of writing, still driving the bus.
 There is no penalty for journalists who harm society.
-And this is a very bad practice as we will see a few examples the current Obama administration is populated with people who drove the bus blindfolded-and still are.
+And this is a very bad practice as we will see a few examples the current Obama administration is populated with people who drove the bus blindfolded -and still are.
 They get promoted.